stevenstonie/iungoreal/tasks and notes/notes.md

 	- [ ] (bk) implement docker
 	- [ ] (bk) remove pins from bk when expiration date is reached
 	- [ ] (fr) do not store the token in the local storage. store it in an httpOnly cookie instead. (--> https://blog.logrocket.com/jwt-authentication-best-practices/)
+	- [ ] (fr, bk) make users be able to select which notifications have what priority (default: friend requests -> high, messages -> medium, posts -> low)
 	- [ ] (bk) change the return type of each controller to ResponseEntity<> to "handle" edge cases that cannot be handled through exceptions

 	_________________________________